 How long does it take to become a medical assistant?

 For full-time Medical Assisting students, this is a three-semester vocational certification program.
 ECC will prepare you for this exciting career with a combination of classroom, clinical, and externship experiences in area medical offices and clinics.
 Plus, you'll receive career development help with resume writing and job interviewing skills to prepare you to take the registered medical assistant exam (held on campus).
 Afterward, you'll be ready for a job as a medical assistant to perform clinical and administrative duties in various healthcare settings, including outpatient or ambulatory care facilities, such as medical offices and clinics.

 What sets ECC's program apart?

-A new, state-of-the-art lab space is being built for the Medical Assisting program.
-The space will include a classroom and lab space for a simulation lab built to resemble a clinic, including a waiting area, reception counter, and three private exam rooms.
+A new, state of the art lab space was recently built for the Medical Assisting Program.
+This space includes a classroom and a simulation lab built to resemble a clinic, including a waiting area, reception counter, and three exam rooms.

 This program is designed to prepare you to be competitively recognized in the field by being able to take the Registered Medical Assistant exam (RMA) offered by American Medical Technologist (AMT).

 What do medical assistants do?